-The series Libraries in the Global Arena is a continuation of the work BC Library Association, the BC Libraries Cooperative and Public Library InterLINK started together in December 2019, at the day-long session Libraries and the Climate Crisis, at the SFU Wosk Centre for Dialogue (keynote: Shauna Sylvester, Director of the SFU Centre for Dialogue), and the talks and workshops offered at the 2021 BC Library Conference.
-Additional sessions in this series will continue to be announced.
+The series Libraries in the Global Arena was a continuation of the work BC Library Association, the BC Libraries Cooperative and Public Library InterLINK started together in December 2019, at the day-long session Libraries and the Climate Crisis, at the SFU Wosk Centre for Dialogue (keynote: Shauna Sylvester, Director of the SFU Centre for Dialogue), and the talks and workshops offered at the 2021 BC Library Conference.

-This series of talks and discussions will focus on the role of libraries in effectively addressing the climate crisis while also acknowledging and mitigating the mental health issues that arise as a result of this growing global crisis.
-Speakers in the series will discuss the climate crisis from several viewpoints including through an Indigenous lens, and from a young adult perspective.
+This series of talks and discussions focused on the role of libraries in effectively addressing the climate crisis while also acknowledging and mitigating the mental health issues that arise as a result of this growing global crisis.

 Recording Available: